ThingLabsIo/ThingLabsIo.github.io/pages/device/photon/input-controls-output.md

 ---
-layout: page-fullwidth
+layout: page-photon
 title: "Input Controls Output"
-subheadline: "Particle Photon IoT Lab 3"
+subheadline: "Building Connected Things with the Particle Photon"
-teaser: "In this lab you will use analog input to control digital output."
+teaser: "In this lab you will read input from an analog sensor using a voltage divider and control an LED based on the input reading."
 show_meta: true
-comments: true
+comments: false
 header: no
 breadcrumb: true
-categories:
-    - iot-photon-labs
-    - maker-101
+categories: [photon, iot, maker, javascript, node.js, johnny-five]
-permalink: "/photon/03/"
+permalink: "/device/photon/input-controls-output/"
 ---
-If you haven't already done so, please follow the instructions in [Lab 00: Getting Started](/photon/00/) section.
+If you haven't already done so, please follow the instructions in ['Getting Started'](../getting-started/) section.

 ### Table of Contents
 *  Auto generated table of contents